Graciekroos/SNPcalling_2022/README.md

 In this case, THE ENZYME ON BOTH SIDE IS THE SAME (i.e. GBS protocol, Elshire et al. 2011), it would have to be adapted for different enzyymes on 3' of forward or reverse.
 INPUT files, typically output of process radtags.
 Files have to be gzipped.
-OUTPUT files are not gzipped, it is a new folder with all the sequence files in the input folder but cleaned of trailing barcodes
+OUTPUT files are not gzipped, it is a new folder with all the sequence files in the input folder but cleaned of trailing barcodes import gzip,re,os, argparse
-Parameters lines 16-20, to adapt

-import gzip,re,os, argparse

-PARAMETERS TO ADAPT

 parser